caprenter/bingley-music-town/README.md

 ### Help Images

-These images don't need to be wider then 350px.
+These images should be 1280x720 - a 16:9 ratio

 ### Instrument Images

-These images don't need to be wider then 350px.
+These images should be a 16:9 ratio and don't really need to be bigger than 350px.
+Many are 600px wide.

 ### Logos in the pre-footer area
 These are included in the `index.md` file from `_include/gallery.html` and should show all the logos that we have.